Termites in Palm Trees [Signs of Them + Treatment Options]

 Do termites eat palm tree roots?

-Subterranean termites can eat plam tree roots.
-It’s feasibly for drywood or dampwood termites to eat exposed palm tree roots, but this would be unusual.
-Subterranean termites can discover living or dead palm tree roots under the soil, so it’s no suprise that subterranean termites are normally the type of termites that attack palm tree roots.
+Subterranean termites can eat palm tree roots.
+It’s feasible for drywood or dampwood termites to eat exposed palm tree roots, but this would be unusual.
+Subterranean termites can discover living or dead palm tree roots under the soil, so it’s no surprise that subterranean termites are the type of termites that often attack palm tree roots.

 Do termites eat palm tree bark?

 Even though some palm tree bark is jagged and rough, it’s composed of cellulose.
-Since termites eat cellulose, they can and do eat palm bark but they tend to eat inner palm bark more than outer palm bark.
+And, since termites eat cellulose, they can eat any portion of palm bark, though they tend to eat the inner palm bark more than the outer bark.

-Termites can and do eat palm branches (aka fronds) because they’re made of cellulose—termites food.
-Since palm fronds are near the top of palms, termites reaching palm fronds means the palm tree is likely seriously infested (unless drywood termites found their way to the top of a dead palm tree).
+Termites can eat palm branches (aka fronds) because they’re made of cellulose—termites’ food source.
+But, since palm fronds are near the top of palms, finding termites all the way up there means that your palm tree is likely seriously infested by termites (unless drywood termite swarmers found their way to the top of an already dead palm tree).

 Do termites eat palm tree leaves?

-Video showing termites eating dead palm leaves on the ground.
-This is why it’s important to promptly clean up fallen palm leaves.
+(Video showing termites eating dead palm leaves on the ground.).
+Note: This is why it’s important to promptly clean up fallen palm leaves.
+Don’t leave material that attracts termites around your yard.)

 Do termites eat palm tree stumps?